 Walk Into the Wild With Sense of Adventure

 We include walking safaris in all conservancy itineraries where they are available.
-Tell us you want to walk when you book — our guides are specialists.
+Tell us you want to walk when you book.
+Our guides are specialists.
 Contact us now.

-Where Walking Safaris Are Available in Kenya
+Where Walking Safaris Are Available in Kenya – Walking Safari Kenya Guide

-Walking safaris are not available inside Kenya’s national parks — they require either a private conservancy or a specifically licensed operator in approved areas.
+Walking safaris are not available inside Kenya’s national parks; they require either a private conservancy or a specifically licensed operator in approved areas.
 The key walking safari destinations accessible from Nairobi:

 Masai Mara Private Conservancies — Walking at Dawn

-All of the major Mara conservancies — Mara North, Naboisho, Ol Kinyei, Olare Motorogi — permit walking safaris with a licensed guide and armed ranger.
+All of the major Mara conservancies — Mara North, Naboisho, Ol Kinyei, Olare Motorogi- permit walking safaris with a licensed guide and armed ranger.
 Morning walks of 2–3 hours, typically starting before the vehicle game drive, cover the terrain at ground level: tracking, plant identification, insect ecology, and the experience of standing quietly in open grassland with lion country on all sides.
 Sense of Adventure arranges dawn walks as part of all conservancy stays for guests requesting them.

 Laikipia Plateau — Multi-Day Walking Safaris

-The Laikipia and Lewa conservancies in Kenya’s north offer the most extensive walking safari programme in the country — multi-day walks of 2–5 days covering the plateau landscape on foot, camping in fly-camps overnight, encountering elephant, black and white rhino, lion, and the northern species unique to this region.
-This is the deepest walking safari experience in Kenya and Sense of Adventure designs it for physically active guests wanting the most immersive bush experience available.
+The Laikipia and Lewa conservancies in Kenya’s north offer the most extensive walking safari programme in the country, multi-day walks of 2–5 days covering the plateau landscape on foot, camping in fly-camps overnight, encountering elephant, black and white rhino, lion, and the northern species unique to this region.
+This is the deepest walking safari experience in Kenya, and Sense of Adventure designs it for physically active guests wanting the most immersive bush experience available.

 Chyulu Hills — Lava Tubes & Big Five on Foot